dfmcphee/code-style/introduction/readme.md

 * [Sass](http://sass-lang.com/) is our preprocessor of choice
 * [PostCSS](https://github.com/postcss/postcss) for its [Autoprefixer](https://github.com/postcss/autoprefixer) plugin
 * [SCSS-Lint](https://github.com/causes/scss-lint) is our preferred linter for `SCSS`.
-See our custom linting rules are found [here](https://github.com/mobify/mobify-code-style/blob/master/css/.scss-lint.yml))
+See our custom linting rules are found [here](https://github.com/Shopify/markup-and-styling-style-guide/blob/master/.scss-lint.yml))
-* [CSScomb](http://csscomb.com/) is a tool that can be plugged into most popular text editors that automatically formats your code!
-Our formatting ruleset can be found [here](https://github.com/mobify/mobify-code-style/blob/master/css/.csscomb.json)

 ## Philosophy & structure